Teach English abroad health insurance options

 Check your current health insurance (personal or family coverage)

 If you already have health insurance, ask the insurer if you can pay a supplement to cover you for the period that you will be abroad.
 Your current health insurance may be able to give you this option.
-Speak to your health insurance representative first to find out whether your current health insurance company will allow the extra coverage, the terms and conditions and how much extra you will have to pay.
+Speak to your health insurance representative first to determine whether your current health insurance company will allow the extra coverage, the terms and conditions and how much extra you will have to pay.

 Check your credit card health insurance

 Some credit cards include health insurance, personal accident insurance and travel insurance as part of the service.
 Check with your credit card company to see if health coverage is included.
-Ask them whether it will cover you abroad, where it will cover you abroad and exactly what is covered.
+Ask them whether it will cover you abroad, where it will cover you abroad and precisely what is covered.

-Check if there are reciprocal health services
+Check if there are reciprocal health services.

-Buy teach English abroad health insurance
+Buy health insurance

 Here are three good sources that have been tried and tested.

 - Insure my trip (An insurance portal offering a wide range of health insurance options)

 If you use these services, make sure that you are truthful about everything.
 If you get sick and have not been honest when you bought the health insurance, you risk the insurer denying your claim.